microsoft/TypeScript-wiki/FAQ.md

 ### Why does `this` get orphaned in my instance methods?

-Synonyms and alternate symptoms:
-* Why are my class properties `undefined` in my callback?
-* Why does `this` point to `window` in my callback?
-* Why does `this` point to `undefined` in my callback?
-* Why am I getting an error `this.someMethod is not a function`?
-* Why am I getting an error `Cannot read property 'someMethod' of undefined` ?

 > I wrote some code like this:
 > ```ts
 > class MyClass {